BunnyHAWPer/swapify/API_DOCS.md

-**Global catalogue (Open Food Facts) — July 27:** so a category page isn't capped at our ~250 curated rows, Open Food Facts products for the category are appended (via [Search-a-licious](https://search.openfoodfacts.org), mapped through `_OFF_CATEGORY_TAGS`), scored with the same engine, de-duplicated by barcode against our own rows, and re-ranked into the combined list.
-The response adds `external_count` (how many OFF products were merged) and each product carries a `source` (`"database"` or `"openfoodfacts"`).
+**Global catalogue (Open Food Facts) — July 27:** so a category page isn't capped at our ~250 curated rows, Open Food Facts products for the category are appended (via [Search-a-licious](https://search.openfoodfacts.org), mapped through `_OFF_CATEGORY_TAGS`), scored with the same engine and de-duplicated by barcode against our own rows.
+Each product carries a `source` (`"database"` or `"openfoodfacts"`), and the response reports `external_count` (OFF rows in *this page*) alongside `external_total` (OFF rows in the category).

-**Depth — July 28.** Category browsing used to borrow the 20-hit name-search default, so a category page was our own rows plus a token 20 no matter how much OFF had.
-It now pulls up to `SWAPIFY_CATEGORY_EXTERNAL_LIMIT` products (default **200**, max 1000) — one Search-a-licious request covers 250 hits, and higher limits page in parallel.
-Pages are cached for `SWAPIFY_CATEGORY_EXTERNAL_TTL` (default 30 min) in their own cache, so only the first visitor per category pays the ~1–3 s fetch.
+**No cap on depth — July 30 (Task 3).** Two fixes:

+1. **The category filter was silently ignored.** `categories_tags` was being sent to Search-a-licious as its own request parameter, which the API accepts and then
+   drops: a request for `en:biscuits` came back with grated carrots and tinned pears, and the only reason pages looked roughly right is that the `q` alongside it was a plain text search for the category label.
+The filter now goes inside `q` as Lucene syntax (`categories_tags:"en:biscuits"`) — verified 20/20 hits correctly tagged, vs 18/20 for the text search — which is also what makes an exact count possible.
+2. **Browsing addresses OFF directly.** `limit`/`offset` are translated into an Open Food Facts page and fetched on demand, instead of merging a pre-fetched buffer of 200 and paginating *that*. `offset=5000` really does return OFF's 5,000th biscuit. `total` is `db_total` + OFF's real count for the category, and `external_total_capped: true` marks a category deeper than `SWAPIFY_OFF_RESULT_WINDOW` (10,000 — OFF's search index will not page past it).

-`other` is the taxonomy's "no known peers" bucket, not a real category, so it stays DB-only (and now correctly returns rows whose `category` is empty).
+Underlying OFF pages are `SWAPIFY_OFF_PAGE_SIZE` (100) products and cached for `SWAPIFY_CATEGORY_EXTERNAL_TTL` (30 min), so any `limit`/`offset` combination reuses the same cache entries and only the first visitor to a page pays the ~1–2 s fetch. `other` is the taxonomy's "no known peers" bucket, not a real category, so it stays DB-only (and correctly returns rows whose `category` is empty).

+**Sorting trade-off.** `sort` ranks our curated rows as a whole — they come first — while the Open Food Facts rows that follow keep OFF's own ordering and are sorted within the returned page.
+Ranking millions of external products globally would mean downloading them all first; this is the trade for being able to browse the whole catalogue.

 ```bash
 curl "http://127.0.0.1:8000/products/by-category/protein_bar?limit=2"